frumania/sap-flp-smoke-test-opa5/README.md

 Test automation tool for the startup of SAPUI5/Fiori Apps inside the SAP Fiori launchpad.

+Check also the new big brother [UIVeri5 smoke test tool](https://github.com/frumania/sap-flp-smoke-test-uiveri5), which allows easy mass scheduling and reporting.

 ## Prerequisites

 * SAP Fiori launchpad on SAP Netweaver ABAP